Azure/azureml-examples/CONTRIBUTING.md

 The structure of this repository is currently subject to change.
 While restructuring the repository should be avoided, it may be necessary in the near future.

-For now, the repository is split at the root into two primary subdirectories - one for hosting the Python SDK examples and the other for the new CLI extension examples.
+Currently the repository is split at the root into two primary subdirectories - one for hosting the Python SDK examples and the other for the new CLI extension examples.
 Each subdirectory operates relatively independently, although there are many similarities.

 For pull requests (PRs), see the next section and follow the specific contributing guidelines for the corresponding subdirectory you are contributing to.